|

 used to describe or in conjunction with jewellery makers using

-Fair-trade gold.
-Gold mining is not a sustainable earth resource.
+mining is not a sustainable earth resource.
+Once the gold is gone,

-Once the gold is gone, it's gone.
-Therefore using the word "sustainable"
+Therefore using the word "sustainable" to promote new-mined

-Atelier Laibach does
+Kerstin Laibach does

 not exploit or embellish the "ethical" or "recycled"